brunowjeiss/Porosity-prediction-with-machine-learning/README.md

 ## Project Overview

 This project focuses on accurately predicting porosity, a critical geological property, in the challenging Brazilian Pre-Salt oil and gas reservoirs.
 Consistent geological and petrophysical models are vital for successful exploration and production in these complex areas.
+The proposed workflow is recommended for petroleum fields, from the moment where there is a large-enough body of knowledge on reservoir characteristics, coupled with enough core sampling data for training the algorithms.
+It offers significant time and cost savings compared to traditional methods, consdiring it takes months to process core data and obtain porosity measurements in the lab.

 ## Machine Learning Approach